sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 test corresponds to those values of *X* that would lead us to reject null hypothesis (which is why the critical region is also sometimes called the rejection region).
 How do we find this critical region?
-Well, let’s consider what we know:
+Well, let us consider what we know:

 -  *X* should be very big or very small in order to reject the null hypothesis.

--  If the null hypothesis is true, the sampling distribution of *X* is Binomial(0.5, N).
+-  If the null hypothesit is true, the sampling distribution of *X* is Binomial(0.5, N).

 -  If α = 0.05, the critical region must cover 5\% of this
    sampling distribution.

-It’s important to make sure you understand this last point.
+It is important to make sure you understand this last point.
 The critical region corresponds to those values of *X* for which we would reject the null hypothesis, and the sampling distribution in question describes the probability that we would obtain a particular value of *X* if the null hypothesis were actually true.
-Now, let’s suppose that we chose a critical region that covers 20\% of the sampling distribution, and suppose that the null hypothesis is actually true.
+Now, let us suppose that we chose a critical region that covers 20\% of the sampling distribution, and suppose that the null hypothesit is actually true.
 What would be the probability of incorrectly rejecting the null?
 The answer is of course 20\%.
 And, therefore, we would have built a test that had an α level of 0.2.
 If we want